mikezhang23/mikezhang23.github.io/_posts/2025-08-18-peerspace-marketplace-liquidity.md

 ---
 layout: post
 title: Improving Marketplace Liquidity at Peerspace Using ML
-image: "/posts/marketplace-liquidity-img.png"
+image: "/posts/marketplace-liquidity-title-img.png"
 tags: [Marketplace, Machine Learning, Classification, Python, Two-Sided Markets]
 ---

-Peerspace operates a two-sided marketplace connecting hosts with unique spaces to guests seeking venues for events, productions, and meetings.
+Our client, Peerspace, operates a two-sided marketplace connecting hosts with unique spaces to guests seeking venues for events, productions, and meetings.
 The challenge was identifying which new listings would achieve high booking rates to optimize marketplace liquidity.
 Let's use ML to predict listing success!

 # Table of contents